 Philanthropy and family inspires world leading stroke research

-Now 91 years old, Ronda’s interest and philanthropic support for Prof Bernhardt’s work has been constant and impactful.
+Now 91 years old, Ronda’s interest and philanthropic support for Professor Bernhardt’s work has been constant and impactful.

 “It is rewarding to watch and assist the contributions to stroke treatment led by Julie and her team.
 I understand the impact and frustrations caused by stroke and am so happy that our family can help,” said Ronda.

-Over the past seven years, Prof Bernhardt’s team have investigated and identified the major unmet needs of younger people who experience stroke.
-Thanks to this foundation of research, Professor Julie Bernhardt and Professor Vincent Thijs, Co-Heads of the Stroke Theme at the Florey, are now leading Australia’s first comprehensive young stroke service out of the Institute.
+Over the past seven years, Professor Bernhardt’s team have investigated and identified the major unmet needs of younger people who experience stroke.
+Thanks to this foundation of research, Professor Julie Bernhardt and Professor Vincent Thijs, Co-Heads of the Stroke Theme at The Florey, are now leading Australia’s first comprehensive young stroke service out of the Institute.